Demi Rose Gets Her Lips Tattooed

 Demi Rose took a selfie video to document the aftermath of the tattoo, and her pout looked plump and deeply rose-colored.

 “Love!!!
 I am so happy with the shape and the colour,” she wrote on the clip.

 “It gets a lot lighter within the next few days to appear more blush.”

-The rest of Demi Rose’s makeup was picture perfect as well: She wore a warm pink blush on her cheeks, making her cheekbones pop.
+The rest of Demi Rose’s makeup was picture perfect as well.
+She wore a warm pink blush on her cheeks, making her cheekbones pop.
 Her lashes fanned out, accentuating her brown eyes.
 She wore a black baseball cap that matched her sweatshirt.

 In her final post about her lip tattoo, she shared another clip of herself, this time sticking out her tongue and making an “O”-shape with her mouth.